kaiwangchen/kaiwangchen.github.io/aliyun/sls-operation-guide.md

 Overview
 -------------------

 Typically, "server - log collection - log storage - browse and/or analysis" makes a complete log pipeline.
-With *ELK stack* from the open source world, *LogStash* collects logs, *ElasticSearch* is the log store, *Kibaba* aids browsing and searhing.
+With *ELK stack* from the open source world, *LogStash* collects logs, *ElasticSearch* is the log store, *Kibaba* aids browsing and searching.

 [Simple Log Service (SLS)](http://www.aliyun.com/product/sls/) is an Aliyun service for tenant users to build their own logging infrastructure; it is roughly a replacement of *ELK stack*, eliminating significant maintenance efforts as typical cloud products, however, certain flexibility such as integration of many tools are traded.
 This operation guide helps to plug into the logging infrastructure.